scverse/scvi-tools/docs/user_guide/models/amortizedlda.rst

 Amortized LDA
 =============

-**LDA** [#ref1]_ (Latent Dirichlet Allocation; Python class :class:`~scvi.model.AmortizedLDA`) posits a generative model where a set of latent topics generates collections of elements.
+**LDA** [#ref1]_ (Latent Dirichlet Allocation) posits a generative model where a set of latent topics generates collections of elements.
 In the case of single-cell RNA sequencing, we can think of these topics as gene modules and each cell as a collection of UMI counts.
+Other features that can be ascribed to these topics include surface proteins and accessible chromatin regions, all of which have discrete count values.
-This implementation of LDA amortizes the cost of performing variational inference for each cell by training a common encoder.
+This implementation (Python class :class:`~scvi.model.AmortizedLDA`) of LDA amortizes the cost of performing variational inference for each cell by training a common encoder.
+Note: this is not an exact implementation of the model described in the original LDA paper [#ref1]_.

 The advantages of amortized LDA are:

-    + Can learn underlying topics without a reference.
+- Can learn underlying topics without a reference.

-    + Scalable to very large datasets (>1 million cells).
+- Scalable to very large datasets (>1 million cells).

 The limitations of amortized LDA include:

-    + Optimal selection of the number of topics is unclear.
+- Optimal selection of the number of topics is unclear.

-    + Amortization gap in optimizing variational parameters.
+- Amortization gap in optimizing variational parameters.

 .. topic:: Tutorials: